 2. Use Your Description to Create an Application

 As you strategize how to hire a painter, keep in mind that job applicants may not have a resume, so you’ll need to draft a paper or online application form.
-Read over your job description, select the skills and attributes that are most important to you and use those to create sections of the application form.
+Read your job description, select the skills and attributes that are most important to you, and use those to create sections of the application form.

 3. Ask Direct and Open-Ended Interview Questions

 To assess candidates’ range of experience and knowledge of the trade, use behavioral questions that ask what steps the applicant would take to accomplish a task.
 For example, you might ask how they would obtain information when they run into a technical situation they’ve never handled before.

 To assess their experience, you might describe a scenario—for example, a certain size room with certain moisture conditions—and then ask what they would do to paint it.

 If you are interviewing for a manager or crew chief position, you might ask how they balance multiple projects with competing deadlines, or how to detect the presence of lead paint and how to deal with it safely.
 Ask about their management style.
 How do they manage client expectations or get their coworkers to comply with safety rules?

 The final step in considering how to hire a painter who shows up on time and is ready to work is checking references.
 You need to make sure they’ll fit in with (and enhance) your existing crew.
 The answers you get from references should match what the candidate has said about their experience and training.

 The first few questions should be easy and open-ended, aimed at building rapport.
 For example, how do they know the candidate?
 In what capacity did they work together?
 What was that working relationship like?
 How does the candidate handle unexpected challenges?

 Toward the end of the reference check, ask why the candidate left or is leaving their current work situation, as well as whether they would ever want to work with this candidate again.
 Be on the lookout for vague answers as these could indicate an area where the reference does not feel comfortable praising the applicant.